Becoming a School Bus Driver

 - You will be required to pass a Road Test consisting of a pre-trip inspection, performance of basic maneuvers and an on-road driving test.
 You will also be required to execute a simulated student discharge and a simulated or actual railroad crossing.

-Please note that Pennsylvania law requires you to pass both a criminal history check conducted by the Pennsylvania State Police and a child abuse history check conducted by the Pennsylvania Department of Public Welfare.
+Please note that Pennsylvania law requires you to pass both a criminal history check conducted by the Pennsylvania State Police and a child abuse history check conducted by the Pennsylvania Department of Human Services.

 - Complete a minimum of 10 hours of refresher training, which includes at least 7 hours of classroom training and at least 3 hours of in-bus training.